Ad: This is a sponsored post

 - Whilst the beans are cooking, cook the rice for 2 minutes in the microwave, then tip into a bowl and combine with the sweetcorn and coriander.

-- Take one of the wraps, spoon a quarter of the rice into the centre, then top with the beany mixture, a sprinkle of cheese, then chunks of avocado and slices of onion.
+- Take one of the wraps, spoon a quarter of the rice into the centre, then top with the beany mixture, then chunks of avocado and slices of onion.

 - Fold two sides of the tortilla in to keep the filling in place, then gently roll up the open sides to fully enclose the filling.
 Place it seam-side-down on a plate to keep it together whilst you repeat to make the other three burritos.